hsl89/mstar/scripts/bedrock_encoder_decoder/README.md

 to clear out your local cache.
 Then rebuilding the container will put you up-to-date with the MStar master branch.
 Otherwise your build will always use the local cache and it will be out-of-date.

 Note that this is different than the gitlab setup described in the EKS tutorial linked above.

-# Dev workspace setup
-This assumes that you will create a dev workspace on the MStar EKS cluster.

-This assumes you have already created a development dockerfile.
-You can also build an image from the `dev_Dockerfile` by editing `scripts/ec2_all_region_docker.sh` so that `DEVS=('0' '1')`.
-Adding the `1` flag also builds from the `dev_Dockerfile` and pushes dev images in each region.
-The dev images add some utilities (vim, tmux, git) in addition to installing requirements and copying over the code.

 # Launching a job